CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL03.md

 1. On the left menu search for databases and select it.

 1. You can see the Database has been successfully migrated.

+## Review

+1. You initiated the database migration from MySQL Workbench to Azure MySQL, configuring source and target settings.

+1. You successfully completed the migration process.

+1. In the Azure portal, you verified the migrated database's status within the specified resource group.

 ## Proceed to next exerise